BuilderIO/mitosis/.changeset/purple-timers-cheer.md

 '@builder.io/mitosis': minor
 ---

-revamp of the angular signals generator
+[Angular] revamp of the angular signals generator

 ### New